SJBRF/asic_design_course2024/README.md

-## Lab1: Introduction to RISCV ISA and GNU compiler toolchain
+## Lab1: Introduction to RISCV ISA and GNU compiler toolchain:

 #### Task1: